On a hot summer morning, a house was boiling under the merciless sun.

 "Don't play with your food."

-After breakfast, I put on my new uniform and stared at my absolutely, fantastic visage on the mirror; pale skin with dark circles on a pair of stoic, grey eyes that were hidden behind a large, black, rectangular glasses.
-It was a look that screamed.
-"Nerd!" all over the place.
+After breakfast, I dressed in my new uniform and stared at my absolutely, fantastic visage on the mirror; it was the image of a girl with pale skin, dark circles under a pair of stoic grey eyes, which were hidden behind a large, black, rectangular glasses.
+Yep.
+Perfect.

-However, despite my fantastic countenance, the school uniform was actually pretty cute.
-It had a silky, white dress that went down to the knees, a small dark green jacket with the gardenia as a logo, and a pair of leather boots of the same colour.
+However, despite my fantastic countenance, the school uniform was pretty cute.
+It had a silky, white dress that went down to the knees, a small dark green jacket with the gardenia flower as the logo, and a pair of leather boots of the same colour.

-As I compared my wonderful face with the cute uniform, I mused, "How horrific."
+As I compared my wonderful face with the beautiful uniform, I mused, "How horrific".